 - To keep hair gels, mousse, shampoo and hairspray from entering the water, keep long hair out of the spa by tying it back.

 - Body lotions are a leading cause of foaming, leave moisturizing until after using the spa, rather than before.

 - Washing your swimsuit more often, but without soap will assist.

 - Surprisingly, the very chemicals you use to keep the spa clean maybe adding the foam.
 Cheap chemicals or excessive amounts of chemicals both can cause foam.

-- Products that are of a different brand and perhaps incompatible with Poppit Spa Sanitiser are often the cause.
+- Products that are of a different brand and perhaps incompatible with Poppits Spa Sanitiser are often the cause.

-- Only use Poppit brand products for best results
+- Only use Poppits brand products for best results

 - Water that is incorrectly balanced will heighten the risk of foaming in the spa.

 - Finally, water that is either ‘past its use by’ in terms of being ready to replace and, water that is poorly sanitised may foam more readily.

 An explanation of the mode of action for hydrogen peroxide in Spa & Spa Pool water.

 Since chlorine is and has been the standard sanitiser for pool & spa water, and some people do not associate hydrogen peroxide as a sanitiser, it may be useful to understand the mode of action of Hydrogen peroxide.

 6. How long does Poppits Spa Sanitiser last in Spas & Hot Tubs?

 All Sanitisers diminish in strength – even when no one is using the spa.
 This Bulletin looks at the question of how fast and how much.